josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 | [Folders-by-Feature Structure][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMdFoldersByFeatureStructure] <br /> [Modularity][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMdModularity] | Define similar principles on a higher level of abstraction: Different parts of the application should reside in different directories and NgModules.                                                                                                                                             |

 When an application is laid out feature per feature in this way, it can also be migrated one feature at a time.
-For applications that don't already look like this, applying the rules in the AngularJS style guide is a highly recommended preparation step.
+For applications that do not already look like this, applying the rules in the AngularJS style guide is a highly recommended preparation step.
 And this is not just for the sake of the upgrade - it is just solid advice in general!

 ### Using a Module Loader

 When you break application code down into one component per file, you often end up with a project structure with a large number of relatively small files.
-This is a much neater way to organize things than a small number of large files, but it doesn't work that well if you have to load all those files to the HTML page with `<script>` tags.
+This is a much neater way to organize things than a small number of large files, but it does not work that well if you have to load all those files to the HTML page with `<script>` tags.
 Especially when you also have to maintain those tags in the correct order.
 That is why it is a good idea to start using a *module loader*.